Rouslane-A/RNAseq---Steered-research-project/README.md

 ## Dependencies
 - Access to a high performance computing system particularly ALICE is required.
-- The required packages and their corresponding version numbers are listed in the 'requirements.txt' file, ensure these are installed prior to running the scripts.
+- The required packages and their corresponding version numbers are listed in the 'Requirements.txt' file, ensure these are installed prior to running the scripts.

 ## How to Use
 **Reanalysis**